vivchawda/PlatformIO/README.md

 Search for `PlatformIO` and install the PlatformIO-IDE.
 This will take about 15-20 minutes on average.
 If you have not installed clang, or are following this guide from midway, you might get a prompt that Clang is not installed and it is needed for autocompletion.
 Check the section above on how to install `clang`.

+Atom Dependencies should take about a year to finish installing.
+After it does, Atom will prompt you to re-launch the application.
+There might be a few cleanup activities, during which you can have a shave and get ready for ESP32 programming.